-Allegations
+Impact of Allegations

 There's a concern about a member of staff's relationship with a young person.
-There's worry they treat them better than other young people, seek opportunities to spend time alone with them.
+There's worry they are not maintaining boundaries and seek opportunities to spend time alone with them.
 A concern is raised with the manager.